 - Key ingredient is Happiness: I look for happiness in whatever I do.
 I strongly believe happiness is contagious.
 You could be going through a horrible situation, but if you are happy doing what you do, it helps achieve great heights and also keeps others around you happy.
 So to the younger generation, “always be Happy”.

 - Enjoying whatever I do: If I don’t enjoy what I do, I wouldn’t give even a second of my time to it.
 How do I make it enjoying?
-Look for novel ways of doing the same things, listen to music (it definitely heals the soul), eat my favorite food, surround myself with people of positive vibes.
+Look for novel ways of doing the same things, listen to music (it definitely heals the soul), eat my favourite food, surround myself with people of positive vibes.
 So to the younger generation, “always Enjoy what you do”.

 - Love: though a difficult ingredient to find, it’s not impossible.
 I always try to find ways to love life.
 No matter what the situation, surrounding, or the different types of people I deal with, I try to love life.
 Through love, you find peace of mind, which is the pinch of salt we add in the end to every tasty dish.
 So to the younger generation, “always Love life”.

 - Passion to keep on doing something great: once one great thing is achieved, I look for the next great thing I could do.
-This gives me hope and will power.
+This gives me hope and willpower.
 It keeps all neurons of the brain functioning well which is the key to developing great ideas.
 So to the younger generation, “always be Passionate”.

-Why I call it the HELP formula is because, these four ingredients not only fuel me in my life, but also helps anyone that I come to contact with.
+Why I call it the HELP formula is because these four ingredients not only fuel me in my life but also helps anyone that I come to contact with.
 This is perhaps why I am a contented lecturer today.